-As at 30 September 2021, the Company had total trading losses of £nil short term timing differences of £nil and decelerated capital allowances of £nil in respect of which no deferred tax asset has been recognised.
+As at 30 September 2022, the Company had total trading losses of £nil, short timing differences of £nil and decelerated capital allowances of £nil in respect of which no deferred tax asset has been recognised.

 An increase in the UK corporation rate from 19% to 25% (effective 1 April 2023) was substantively enacted on 24 May 2021.
-This will increase the company's future current tax charge accordingly.
-The deferred tax asset at 30 September 2021 has been calculated based on these rates, reflecting the expected timing of reversal of the related temporary differences.
-Deferred tax is calculated using the rate expected to apply when the relevant timing differences are forecast to unwind.
+This will increase the group's corporation tax charge accordingly.
+The deferred tax asset at 30 September 2022 has been calculated based on these rates, reflecting the expected timing of reversal of the related temporary differences.